Small-scale whiting

-The small-scale whiting (Sillago parvisquamis) (also known as the blue whiting), is a species of inshore marine fish of the smelt-whiting family Sillaginidae.
+The small-scale whiting (Sillago parvisquamis), also known as the blue whiting, is a species of inshore marine fish of the smelt-whiting family Sillaginidae.
 The small-scale whiting is very similar in body shape and colour to other species in the genus Sillago, but is distinguished by having 12 or 13 spines in the first dorsal fin compared to 11 in all other species.
 The species is distributed through parts of the west Pacific Ocean including Japan, Taiwan, Korea and India, inhabiting the tidal flats of major estuaries.
 It is a benthic predator taking crustaceans, molluscs and annelids.
 Spawning in the species takes place from May to September, with peaks identified in June and July.
 The eggs and larvae have been extensively studied in order to distinguish them from the more abundant Sillago sihama.
 Minor fisheries exist for the small-scale whiting, although it is thought be endangered by habitat loss and pollutionIUCN.

 Taxonomy and naming

-The small-scale whiting is a member of the genus Sillago, which contain 29 other species.
-It is part of the family Sillaginidae which is a division of the Percoidei, a suborder of the Perciformes.
+The small-scale whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The species was first scientifically described by Theodore Gill in 1861 in the first review of the sillaginid fishes; "Synopsis of the Sillaginoids".
 The type specimen was taken from the waters of Kanagawa, near Yokohama in Japan.
 There has only been one formal misidentification, made by Peter Forsskål in 1913 when he mistook the species for Sillago sihama.
 The name "small-scale whiting" is in reference to the species' smaller than average scales amongst the genus Sillago.